-New Born Hearing Screening
+Newborn Hearing Screening

-Taranaki babies are offered hearing screenings within their 1st month of life.
+Taranaki babies are offered hearing screenings within their first month of life.
 The screenings are part of the National Universal Newborn Hearing Screening and Early Intervention Programme and checks whether the baby hears well.
 It is a simple and safe process that does not hurt the baby.
 The screening takes approximately 30 minutes and parents receive the results straight away.
 All eligible babies can have hearing screenings free of charge.

 Most Taranaki babies will be offered screening before they leave hospital.
 For babies not screened in hospital, or those born at home, an outpatient appointment is offered.
 Outpatient clinics are held at Taranaki Base Hospital, Hawera Hospital and Stratford Health Centre.